nikolayg/nikgrozev-website/_posts/blog/2017-03-03-react-setup-on-bluemix-in-10-minutes.md

     it can be overwhelming.
 It often takes hours or even days to configure properly a usable development environment.
-    In this post, we'll show how to set up a sample React web app, and productionise it on Bluemix it in less than 10 minutes...
+    In this post, we'll show how to set up a sample React web app, and productionise it on Bluemix it in less than 10 minutes ...
 categories:
 - JavaScript
 - Node
 - NPM
 - React
 - Bluemix
+- blog
 tags:
 - JavaScript
 - Node